 I love baked goods made with bananas.
 So when I finally tried chia seeds in my Blueberry Chia Muffins with Lemon and Ginger a few years ago, I knew that something made with bananas had to be the next step in my foodie love affair with these healthy little seeds.
 So I turned to an old family recipe for banana muffins and got to work on some Banana and Chia Seed Muffins.

 I’ve written before about my love (them when they are ripe) / hate (them when they are over-ripe) relationship with bananas.
-I’ve bemoaned the window of about two and a half hours my banana fussy family and I generally get for optimal banana enjoyment and how, as a small family, we often end up with quite a few past their best bananas.
+I’ve bemoaned the window of about two and a half hours my banana fussy family and I generally get for optimal banana enjoyment and how we often end up with quite a few past their best bananas.
 Having said that, “past their best for eating” bananas are no bad thing because when they reach this point they magically turn into “perfect for baking” bananas.
 Bananas at this stage are perfect for this easy recipe.

 Full of Healthy Ingredients

-You can’t exactly taste the chia seeds in my Banana and Chia Seed Muffins.
-Chia seeds have an incredibly mild flavour – in fact I’ve heard it said that they don’t really have a flavour of their own.
+Most people can’t taste the chia seeds in my Banana and Chia Seed Muffins.
+Chia seeds are really good for you and they have an incredibly mild flavour – in fact I’ve heard it said that they don’t really have a flavour of their own.
 In my opinion, they have a slightly sweet taste and a very appealing texture.
 They seem to pick up flavour from the things they are cooked with and therefore enhance everything you put them in.
-If you haven’t tried chia seeds, you are definitely missing out – and I say this as someone who waited for absolutely ages to try them and then took even longer to start cooking and baking with them!
+If you haven’t tried chia seeds, you are definitely missing out – and I say this as someone who waited for absolutely ages to try them!
+I recommend you use a generous tablespoon of chia seeds in this recipe.
+Normally you should use level tablespoons or teaspoons when they are called for in a recipe.
+In this case, a “generous tablespoon” means a heaped tablespoon (ie. not level).
+Be sure to use proper measuring spoons when baking (affiliate link).

 How To Serve and Store Banana and Chia Seed Muffins